arangodb/arangodb/Documentation/UserManual/Aql.md

   - second
   - millisecond

   All components following `day` are optional and can be omitted.

-Please note that if no timezone offset is specified in a datestring, ArangoDB will assume UTC time automatically.
-This is done to ensure portability of queries across servers with different timezone settings, and because timestamps will always be UTC-based.
+Note that no timezone offsets can be specified when using separate date components, and UTC / Zulu time will be used.

 The following calls to `DATE_TIMESTAMP` are equivalent and will all return `1399472349522`: